U.S. evacuation convoy reaches Sudanese port city, State Department says

 The situation in Afghanistan, where about 124,000 U.S. and other civilians were evacuated by U.S. and allied governments in August 2021, was “not standard practice,” because of the existing presence of U.S. forces on the ground and the 20-year American presence there, the official said.
 There was no evacuation for nonofficial Americans from Ukraine, Syria, Yemen, or other hot spots when government personnel were taken out, the official said.

 Other nations said they were wrapping up evacuation efforts.
-Britain said that it would end its flights from Khartoum on Saturday, after evacuating more than 1,570 people, “the vast majority of them British nationals and their eligible dependents.”
+Britain said its final evacuation flight would depart from the Wadi Seidna airfield late Saturday, with more than 1,800 people airlifted out of Sudan, according to a statement from the Foreign Office.

 Germany’s Defense Ministry said late Friday that it had ended its evacuation operation and successfully extracted about “780 people from over 40 nations,” while Australia also said Saturday that more than 130 citizens were evacuated.
 It urged remaining nationals to “consider leaving Sudan as soon as possible.”